-Afghanistan crisis: Centre briefs Indian politicians on current situation, evacuation mission
+Afghanistan crisis: ‘Immediate task is evacuation,’ Centre tells Indian politicians

-Between August 15 and Tuesday, India evacuated 626 people from Afghanistan.
-This included 228 Indian citizens.
+The Taliban’s takeover of Afghanistan has triggered a humanitarian and diplomatic crisis.

 The Centre on Thursday briefed the leaders of political parties about the situation in war-torn Afghanistan and India’s evacuation mission.
 The Taliban’s takeover of Afghanistan has triggered a humanitarian and diplomatic crisis.

+A senior leader of the group, Waheedullah Hashimi, had said that Afghanistan may be governed by a ruling council headed by Taliban supreme leader Haibatullah Akhundzada.

+“Our strong friendship with the people of Afghanistan is reflected in the more than 500 projects we have there,” Jaishankar said.
+“This friendship will continue to guide us.
+India’s footprint and activities naturally keep in mind the ongoing changes.”

-Union Minister of External Affairs S Jaishankar, Leader of the House in the Rajya Sabha Piyush Goyal and Parliamentary Affairs Minister Pralhad Joshi addressed the politicians.
+Leader of the House in the Rajya Sabha Piyush Goyal, Parliamentary Affairs Minister Pralhad Joshi and 37 leaders from 31 political parties had attended the meeting.

-Nationalist Congress Party chief Sharad Pawar, Congress leaders Mallikarjun Kharge and Adhir Ranjan Chowdhury, Dravida Munnetra Kazhagam’s TR Baalu, Janata Dal (Secular) Founder HD Deve Gowda and Apna Dal’s Anupriya Patel were among those who attended the all-party meeting, according to PTI.
+Nationalist Congress Party chief Sharad Pawar, Congress leaders Mallikarjun Kharge and Adhir Ranjan Chowdhury, Dravida Munnetra Kazhagam’s TR Baalu, Janata Dal (Secular) founder HD Deve Gowda and Apna Dal’s Anupriya Patel were among those who attended the all-party meeting, according to PTI.

 The Taliban seized control of Afghanistan on August 15, entering the presidential palace in capital Kabul and ending its insurgent offensive that had ripped through the country in 10 days.
 The group made swift advances and captured key Afghan cities as foreign troops prepared to withdraw from the country by the end of August.